johnmoses/zero-to-hero-python-coding/tuples/intro.md

 # Tuples

-A tuple is a collection of different data types which is ordered and unchangeable.
-Tuples are written with round brackets, ().
-Methods like add, insert, remove do not work in a tuple because it is not immutable.
+A tuple is a collection of different data types.
+A tuple is defined using round brackets, ().
+They are ordered, unchangeable (immutable), no add, insert, remove methods, only create and delete.